MatrixEditor/caterpillar/README.md

 ![GitHub License](https://img.shields.io/github/license/MatrixEditor/caterpillar?logo=github)

-> [!WARNING]
-> This project is still in beta/testing phase.
-Expect bugs, naming changes and errors while using this
-> library.
-C API Reference is WIP, C extensions are supported since v2.1.0.
-The latest stable release
-> is available at PyPI.

 Caterpillar is a Python 3.12+ library to pack and unpack structurized binary data.
 It enhances the capabilities of [Python Struct](https://docs.python.org/3/library/struct.html) by enabling direct class declaration.
 More information about the different configuration